lukasschwab/tiir/README.md

 To get current tir behavior...
 I can use this locally and just throw my .tir.json file someplace it'll be backed up by some other daemon (i.e. ~/Documents)!
 But I have to figure out my publish flow if I want a public site.

 For a read-only public site, can either run the fly.io server with a flag *or* I can build static assets and deploy them to e.g. GitHub Pages.
 Or I have to figure out fly.io authentication.

+## MVP

++ "Hosted" tir; I can post things to tir from a work computer.
++ That means figuring out auth.

+## More things to learn

++ `GORM` with some SQL store, e.g. Planetscale.
++ Running a backup daemon.
++ Typescript/React frontend.
+Can go deep, deep down the rabbit-hole and build an OAuth app.